National Housing Day 2023

-When looking at what other factors are fueling housing affordability and homelessness, we noticed that Canada’s largest city, Toronto, for example, has created rules for new developments to encourage the availability of some units for low-income families.
+When looking at what other factors are fueling housing affordability and homelessness, we noticed that Canada’s largest city, Toronto, has created rules for new developments to encourage the availability of some units for low-income families.
 There are many options for builders to take advantage of funds available through the National Housing Strategy.

 Homelessness in Canada and the Effectiveness of the National Housing Strategy

-Since the pandemic, there’s no doubt that chronic homelessness has been on the rise across Canada, especially in larger cities.
+Since the pandemic, there’s no doubt homelessness has been rising across Canada, especially in larger cities.
 With the continued lack of housing affordability, the severity of the issue only increases, creating an even wider gap between these vulnerable populations and access to housing.

 Ready to get started?

 In just a few clicks, you can see our current rates.
 Then apply for your mortgage online in minutes!